rohan241089/90DaysOfDevOps/2026/day-01/learning-plan.md

-# 3 Goals I want to create
+# 3 Goals I want to create and for that following actions I am taking daily

 1. I want to get 40Lakhs + package in coming year
 2. I am studying 1 and half hours study daily